djtooke/oyster/readme.md

 Testing framework
 ---------

 Running `rspec` in the root directory will run the tests written alongside development of the software.
+The test details can be found in the spec folder.

 Further features